peterwolf-pl/pasieka/README.md

 The SQL script `server/sql/update_board_id.sql` adds the `board_id` column to the `measurements` table and updates previous records so the new multi-board features work correctly.
+The script `server/sql/add_frequency_column.sql` adds a `frequency` column so you can store microphone readings in Hz alongside weight measurements.

+The ESP32 firmware reads an INMP441 digital microphone.
+Connect the module as
+follows:

+- **BCLK** to GPIO26
+- **WS/LRCL** to GPIO25
+- **DOUT** to GPIO33

+The sketch sends the measured frequency in the `hz` field of the API request.